Report: Raheem Morris set to become Falcons new head coach

 Raheem Morris has found a new home.

-After conducting several interviews with a wide range of teams, Morris has accepted the head coaching job of the Atlanta Falcons, sources told ESPN's Adam Schefter.
+After conducting several interviews with a wide range of teams, Morris has accepted the head coaching job of the Atlanta Falcons, the team announced on Thursday.

 Morris served as the defensive coordinator for the Los Angeles Rams for three seasons from 2021-2023.
 Prior to that stint, he had spent six years on the Falcons' staff from 2015-2020, working in both offensive and defensive roles.
 That versatility will serve him well as a head coach.
 His familiarity with the people in the organization should also make the transition from Arthur Smith a seamless one.